Johan Rohde: Furniture and silver

 Rohde also played an important part in the development of Danish craftsmanship with his high-quality silver designs (for Georg Jensen as well as furniture in both classical and Japanese styles.

 Rohde found his way into the applied artys when he began designing furniture and silver for his own home.
 These were produced by some of the leading Danish workshops of his time.
 In 1906, he thus commissioned Georg Jensen to execute some silver based on jis own drawings.
 Impressed with what he saw, Jensen then commissioned Rohde to create some designs for his workshop.
-Rohde was initially also working with other silvermsiths until Jensen secured an exclusive contract with him him in 1914.
+Rohde was initially also working with other silvermsiths until Jensen secured an exclusive contract with him in 1914.
 Among his most significant designs for Georg Jensen are the Acorn (Konge, 1915) and Schroll (Sagam 1927) flatware patterns and the Cosmos yea and coffee service (1915).

 Silver

 Rhode's first silver designs were some spoons executed by Mogens Ballin in 1903.
 His first designs for Georg Jensen were created in 1906 and developed into a life-ling collaboration from 1908, although it was not contractually formalized until 1917.
 His work comprised cutlery and hollowware.
 It included the popular Acorn pattern for Georg Jensen.